Popular search terms:

 Learn More

-For Tax Professionals
+Tax Professionals

-For Charitable Organizations
+Charitable Organizations

 After a disaster or in other emergency hardship situations, you may be interested in providing assistance to victims through charitable organizations.
 The IRS Disaster Relief Resources for Charities and Contributors provides a number of resources to help accomplish this goal.

 Publication 3833, Disaster Relief, Providing Assistance Through Charitable Organizations, describes how members of the public can use charitable organizations to provide assistance to victims of disasters or other emergency hardship situations.
+Before making a donation, taxpayers should make sure they are dealing with a legitimate organization.
+IRS.gov has a search feature, Tax Exempt Organization Search, that allows people to find legitimate, qualified charities to which donations may be tax-deductible.

-Other Government Agency Disaster Information
+Government Agency Disaster Information

 DisasterAssistance.gov

-This is a one stop Web portal that consolidates information from 17 U.S. Government Agencies where you can apply for Small Business Administration loans through online applications, receive referral information on forms of assistance that do not have online applications, or check the progress and status of their applications online.
+This is a one stop Web portal that consolidates information from 17 U.S. Government Agencies where you can apply for Small Business Administration loans through online applications, receive referral information on forms of assistance that do not have online applications, or check the progress and status of applications online.

 Federal Emergency Management Agency (FEMA)